argrelay/argrelay/readme.md

 ### Solution:

-And `argrelay` makes CLI more human-efficient by reducing manual and guess work:
+Make CLI more human-efficient by reducing manual and guess work:
 *   enables **inline search directly in shell** (without copying-and-pasting args from other apps)
 *   reduces cognitive load via feedback **eliminating syntax and options memorization**
 *   unifies interaction for all registered commands via **data-driven** framework